PowToon/Powtoon-Programming-Guide/clean-code/README.md

 When you can isolate a function to just one action, they can be refactored easily and your code will read much cleaner.

-*In general, you should be alerted if you find yourself using "forEach" that is long or not pure*

 **Bad:**
 ```javascript
 function emailClients(clients) {